kyrylogr/kyrylogr.github.io/index.md

 Independent contractor 2015-2019
 I have completed a number of successful projects including: Windows desktop GUI, calculation models (forecasting, trading simulation), migrations and consulting in the area of CORBA, small google apps script projects.

+Materialise 2019-present
+I take part in development of medical 3D planning software written in C++/qt and proprietary language.
+I work on business logic, portions of UI, application performance analysis and improvements, bugfixing.
+This project is about to have a second release (version 2.0).

 ## Work achievements and work sample description
 * I took part in development of successful core banking system, currently used by several Ukrainian banks
 * reusable UI components (C++ Builder, windows)